genomeud/Montasio_NMC/README.md

 # lattoinnesto
-Code for the paper "Integrated approach to explore the microbial biodiversity of natural milk culture for Montasio cheese production "
+Code for the paper **"Integrated approach to explore the microbial biodiversity of natural milk culture for Montasio cheese production"**

 ## Required software
 - R (we used R 3.6.1, any newer version should do)